How to Train Your Dog Basic Commands (The Hairy Trinity)

 Sit is the mother of all commands.
-It helps you let your pooch know that you want him to stop what he’s doing and sit down.
+It helps you let your pup know that you want her to stop what he’s doing and sit down.
 Luckily, it’s also one of the easiest to teach.

 Repeat this exercise a few times every day.
-When he gets the hang of it, have him sit before you go out the door, before you serve him dinner, when guests arrive, etc.
+When she gets the hang of it, have her sit before you go out the door, before you serve her dinner, when guests arrive, etc.

 Train Your Dog Stay Command

-It’s best to teach this command after your guy has mastered ‘Sit’.
+It’s best to teach this command after your girl has mastered ‘Sit.’

 PRO TIP: You may want to establish a release command to tell your dog that it’s OK to get up from a sit.
-I use “Come” but your mileage may vary.
+I use “Come,” but your mileage may vary.
 You may also want to establish a failure feedback sound or word.
-I use a sound that’s like the first ‘ah’ in, “ah, ah, aaaaah” or would it be “uh, uh, uuuh”?
+I use a sound like the first ‘ah’ in, “ah, ah, aaaah,” or would it be “uh, uh, uuuh”?
 It’s tough to write, but the message is clear to my little girl.

 Train Your Dog Come Command

-Once your dog has learned to come on a leash, move to an enclosed area that is free from distractions, or at least as much as possible, and continue the practice off leash.
-Vary locations so that he doesn’t think that ‘Come’ only applies in one area.
+Once your dog has learned to come on a leash, move to an enclosed area free from distractions, or at least as much as possible, and continue the practice off-leash.
+Vary locations so that your pup doesn’t think that ‘Come’ only applies in one area.

-PRO TIP: Always reward your dog when he comes.
-You have asked him to give up something, so it’s only fair that he gets something in return.
+PRO TIP: Always reward your dog when she comes.
+You have asked her to give up something, so it’s only fair that she gets something in return.
 If you say “Come,” then snap on a leash and take them home from the park.
 Well, they may not be so keen to come the next time.
 NEVER say, “Come” in an angry voice.
 Getting mad will only make your pup want to run away…not come.
-Positive reinforcement works, anger doesn't For more on positive training, check out this blog at theonlinedogtrainer.
+Positive reinforcement works; anger doesn't.
+For more on positive training, check out this blog at theonlinedogtrainer.